karenlyyys/my-app/README.md

 <p>A chat app for mobile devices using React Native.
 Users will be able to chat with other users, send images, and share location</p>

 User Stories
-<p>● As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my
+~ ● As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
-friends and family.<br>
 <p>● As a user, I want to be able to send messages to my friends and family members to exchange
 the latest news.<br>
 <p>● As a user, I want to send images to my friends to show them what I’m currently doing.<br>